When compromised performance is NOT an option.

 The workshop covers the above issues and we will be locating and treating TrPs in the SITS, pec major/minor, quadratus lumborum, piriformis, gluteus min/med/max, hamstrings and quadriceps femoris.
 Attendees will also practice palpation techniques to discover and treat TrPs in the hip adductors, iliopsoas, gastrocs, and other relative muscles.

-We’ll also discuss TrPs, that effect the pelvic and genital area, which is a common complaint from athletes.
+We’ll also discuss (discussion only) TrPs that effect the pelvic and genital area, which is a common complaint from athletes.

 - detailed palpation techniques of muscles for trigger points, treatment techniques, post-treatment protocol, latent vs. active TrPs, contraindications.

 - explain how TrPs play a major role in athletic body - symptoms that include; shoulder, elbow, groin, perineum, hamstring, knee, hip, buttock.
 As well, attendees will discover and be shown the trigger point locations that may

 Trigger Point Therapy for Athletes produce the symptoms of shinsplints, heel spurs, plantar fasciitis, piriformis syndrome, and more!

 - discuss the muscles that play a causal role in these issues – and how to deactivate their trigger points.

 - demonstrate how exercise and/or stretching affects trigger points in these muscles.